marian13/convenient_service/BACKLOG.md

 Services and steps are caching their results utilizing the `CachesReturnValue` plugin.

-Although it is very flexible and easy to reuse from the maintenance point of view, that is not the best option from the performance point of view.
+Although it is very flexible and easy to reuse from a maintenance point of view, that is not the best option from a performance point of view.

-In case it starts to cause any visible performance penalty, it can be refactored using regular `||=` or `if defined?`.
+If it starts to cause any visible performance penalty, it can be refactored using regular `||=` or `if defined?`.

 ---

-### Consider to create parent result while copying results
+### Consider creating parent results while copying results

 | Priority | Complexity | Status | Tags |
 | - | - | - | - |